asheshb/AACPagingInfiniteScrollingWithNetworkSample/README.md

 1. **Clean Architecture**: Design an app using layered architecture based on [Clean Architecture by Uncle Bob](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 2. **Paging library**: Learn how to use PagedList callbacks to coordinate between local database and fetching more data from network.
-3. **Navigation component**: At last it's setlled, single activity is what's Google recommend now.
-Navigation editor make thhings easy for us to design navigation path of our app.
+3. **Navigation component**: At last it's settled, single activity is what's Google recommend now.
+Navigation editor make things easy for us to design navigation path of our app.
 4. **Architecture components**: The good old tristar LiveData, ViewModel and Room.
-3. **Kotlin**: We all love it.
+5. **Kotlin**: We all love it.
 Learn how to use it to develop an Android app.
+6. **Dagger 2**: Dependency injection help us to abstract the creation of a dependency.
+Dagger 2 further helps to manage the dependencies in an optimal way.

 ## Pre-requisites
 Android Studio 3.2 or higher